What are the Main Types of Sphincters?

 • An external component that is managed voluntarily, which allows intentional urination.
 When this muscle fails to work as it should, urinary incontinence may develop, leading to an inability to control urination.

 This involuntary sphincter is located where the pancreatic duct and the common bile duct connect to the duodenum.
-The Sphincters of Oddi makes sure that the right amounts of bile and pancreatic enzymes are released when food passes into the duodenum.
+The sphincter of Oddi regulates the flow of bile and pancreatic enzymes into the duodenum.

 Each of these sphincters plays a vital role in maintaining normal bodily function and overall health.